Laura Rosenberger: Early life and education

-Rosenberger received BAs in Sociology, Psychology, and Women's Studies from Pennsylvania State University's Schreyer Honors College in 2002 and a MA in International Peace and Conflict Resolution from American University School of International Service in 2004.
+Rosenberger received BAs in Sociology, Psychology, and Women's Studies from Pennsylvania State University's Schreyer Honors College in 2002 and an MA in International Peace and Conflict Resolution from American University School of International Service in 2004.
 Rosenberger's father Bryan Rosenberger noted in an interview with The Times of Israel that the September 11 attacks inspired her to pursue graduate studies in international peace, which marked the beginning of her policy career.

 Career

 Rosenberger joined the U.S. Department of State as a Presidential Management Fellow and subsequently served in a variety of roles focused on the Asia-Pacific.
 Among others, she helped prepare former U.S. President Barack Obama for his first summit with General Secretary of the Chinese Communist Party Xi Jinping.

-Rosenberger was appointed chair of the American Institute in Taiwan (AIT) in March 2023.
+Rosenberger was appointed chair of the American Institute in Taiwan in March 2023.
 On April 19, 2023, Rosenberger met with Taiwan's president Tsai Ing-wen.
-Her tenure at AIT ended on January 21, 2025, in the beginning of the second Trump presidency.
+Her tenure at the American Institute in Taiwan ended on January 21, 2025, as Donald Trump began his second presidential term.